IHatePineapples/IHatePineapples/README.md

 ## What about scripting and automation ?

-I love shell language. _Stops for a moment before remebering that molluscs do not have the possibility to speak.
+I love shell language. _Stops for a moment before remembering that molluscs do not have the ability to speak.
 This is not funny, I know; I just wanted to write in italic because I find it looks pretty.._

 ```sh